Oct 23, 2020

 • Cut the broccoli into florets and discard the stalks then finely dice the broccoli so that it is riced.
 You should have about 2½ cups.

 • In a medium saucepan pan over medium-low heat, add the olive oil and heat through.
-Add the shallots and sauté, stirring occasionally until the onions are tender, about 3 minutes.
+Add the shallots and sauté, stirring occasionally until tender, about 3 minutes.
 Stir in the broccoli and sauté until bright green, about 2 minutes.

 • Add the rice and sauté, stirring frequently until toasted, about 1 to 2 minutes.
 Lower the heat to medium-low and add the white wine and stir constantly until the wine is almost completely absorbed.